 Analyse your chart of accounts by dimension using account schedules in Microsoft Dynamics 365 Business Central

-What are Account Schedules in Business Central?
+What are Account Schedules (Financial Reporting) in Business Central?

-The Account Schedules in Business Central are used to get insight into the financial data stored in the chart of accounts.
+The Account Schedules (Financial Reporting) in Business Central are used to get insight into the financial data stored in the chart of accounts.
 You use account schedules to analyse figures in general ledger accounts or to compare general ledger entries with general ledger budget entries by Dimensions.

 Being a Microsoft product, the account schedules can be exported directly into Excel, it is also possible to export them directly into PDF to attach to an email as a report pack.